aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_1/SimpleSNSFunction/template/src/BlueprintBaseName.1/Readme.md

-# AWS Lambda Simple SQS Function Project
+# AWS Lambda Simple SNS Function Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method